 - Overseas VAIC travelers stay longer in the U.S. than the average overseas traveler and visit more destinations.

-Data source: Visit American Indian Communities, 2017 Market Profile, from the National Travel & Tourism Office.
+Data source: 2018 U.S. Travel and Tourism Statistics; Sector Profile: Visit American Indian Communities; National Travel & Tourism Office, U.S. Department of Commerce.
 This profile contains inbound traveler volume and profile trends for residents of overseas countries who visited the United States and visited an American Indian community during their trip.

 - How to Understand and Benefit from Domestic and International Tribal Tourism Research and Data; Julie Heizer; AITC 2018

 - Top International Markets For Native American Tourism; Ron Erdman; AITC 2017

 - $105 billion in output (value of sales);

 - $36 billion in wages to employees; and

 - $15 billion in taxes and revenue share payments to federal, state and local governments.

 Source: The Economic Impact of Tribal Gaming: A State-by-State Analysis, November 2018